alexkreidler/covid/src/covid-testing/in.md

 This is why in recent days we have seen states provide new guidance to prioritize the allocation of testing to only certain people [@johnson_hard-hit_2020].

-In retrospective, now understanding the economic fallout of the pandemic, it would have been worth it to spend even tens of billions of dollars weeks earlier if we could have a South-Korea style situation where we did quick and effective testing and contact tracing, allowing for isolation instead of larger-scale quarantines.
+In retrospect, now that we understand the economic fallout of the pandemic better each passing day, it seems clear that it would have been worthwhile to spend even tens of billions of dollars weeks earlier if it enabled a South-Korea style situation with quick and effective testing and contact tracing, allowing for isolation instead of larger-scale quarantines.

+This might have allowed us to avoid the type of massive shutdowns that experts agree are necessary for public safety when testing capacity is inadequate but are harmful to the economy.

 Of course, explaining the possibility that the tests aren't completely accurate to people is important as well.
 Otherwise, people who receive a false negative result might return to work or social gatherings even if they are exhibiting symptoms or are at high epidemiological risk.

+Unfortunately, even weeks later, we still know that we are not testing enough [@goodnough_testing_2020; @rosenthal_opinion_2020].

 ## Why aren't we doing this?